timescale/docs.timescale.com-content/getting-started/scaling-out.md

 You can now insert data into the distributed hypertable and it will automatically be partitioned on the available data nodes by using the provided space partition.
-You can find more information for how work with data in hypertables in the section [Creating Hypertables][creating-hypertables].
+You can find more information for how to work with data in hypertables in the section [Creating Hypertables][creating-hypertables].

 ### Changing the Number of Data Nodes for a Distributed Hypertable